davidchesnut/sp-general-docs/docs/how-to-follow-people-by-using-the-javascript-object-model-in-sharepoint-2013.md

 - Get the people who the current user is following by using the  [getFollowed](http://msdn.microsoft.com/library/432a7cec-6add-fdb1-a79f-a93414ee8cd3%28Office.15%29.aspx) method.

-- Get the people who are following the current user by using the  [getFollowers](http://msdn.microsoft.com/library/ae4a944b-c043-05fb-c74b-101d2ce4a813%28Office.15%29.aspx) method and passing **1** to represent **User** actor types.
+- Get the people who are following the current user by using the  [getFollowers](http://msdn.microsoft.com/library/ae4a944b-c043-05fb-c74b-101d2ce4a813%28Office.15%29.aspx) method and passing**1**to represent**User**actor types.

 - Iterate through the groups of people and get each person's display name, personal site URI, and picture URI.

-> [!Note]
+> [!NOTE]
-> Paste the following code between the  **script** tags that you added in the [Create a farm solution and application page](how-to-follow-people-by-using-the-javascript-object-model-in-sharepoint-2013.md#bk_CreateSolution) procedure.
+> Paste the following code between the **script**tags that you added in the [Create a farm solution and application page](how-to-follow-people-by-using-the-javascript-object-model-in-sharepoint-2013.md#bk_CreateSolution) procedure.